Welcome to the Better Dinner InstitutePrepare to feed your family really good food.

 I’m not going to lie: I LOVE my carbs.
 (Although I also do my best to fill half my plate with veggies.)
 Perhaps my favorite thing to eat in the whole world is a big bowl of linguine with some kind of nutty Alfredo sauce (a bunch of nuts in the blender with some nutritional yeast and seasonings…), with broccoli cooked at the same time as the pasta.
 Or any kind of Asian noodles tossed with lots of fresh veggies.

-In this meal plan, I indulge a lot of my noodle fantasies.
+In this meal plan, I indulge so of my noodle fantasies.
 I hope you’ll love it as much as I do!

 - Let’s talk about noodles for a moment.
 If you have an Asian grocer nearby, go on a field trip and pick cool-looking noodles for the Noodly miso soup, the Harvest Noodles and the Hearty Coconut Noodle Soup.
 I am still looking for a kind of noodle my family does *not* like (other than whole-wheat spaghetti).
 The noodles mentioned in the plan are just suggestions.
 Whatever you do, do NOT buy the type of ramen that one might associate with students (the 3 packs for $1 type).
 Get dry noodles that have not been pre-fried.
 In a pinch, regular spaghetti or spaghettini will do.
 Check the ingredients as some types (but not many) include eggs.